Trevor Booker

 Trevor Fitzgerald Booker (born November 25, 1987) is an American former professional basketball player who played eight seasons in the National Basketball Association (NBA).
 He was drafted 23rd overall by the Minnesota Timberwolves in the 2010 NBA draft, but was immediately traded to the Washington Wizards.
 Booker primarily played the power forward position.

 Early life

 Booker was born on November 25, 1987, in Newberry, South Carolina, to Gerald and Tracey, both accomplished athletes.
 He was brought up in a rural Whitmire neighborhood and grew up eating as many as 20 bowls of cereal each week, sharing the love with his brothers.
-Booker began playing the game of basketball after his mother tried to get her sons into it by showing them her clippings as a high school player.
+Booker began playing the game of basketball after his mother tried to get her sons into it by showing them her highlights as a high school player.
 His brother, Devin, said, "She got us into it when we were younger, and we have been ever since."

 High school career

 Booker attended Union High School in Union, South Carolina, and played basketball under head coach Joe Pitt.
 In his senior year in 2005–06, Booker was named Gatorade Player of the Year for South Carolina, after averaging 21.9 points, 16.4 rebounds, and 3.5 assists per game.
 He was also named AAA State Player of the Year and was a first-time All-State selection.
 Booker left the Union high school team as its all-time leader in rebounds and blocked shots.
 Later on, Booker played Amateur Athletic Union (AAU) basketball with the South Carolina Celtics.